Fostering as a Single Parent

 While the old myth that foster families need the old-fashioned traditional family unit of mother and father persists, the reality is that single foster parents are eagerly sought after.
 Becoming a foster parent is one of the most satisfying and rewarding things you can do.

-You, as a single parent, can be just you.
-The main requirements for fostering are that your health is good, your home has a spare room for a child or young person, and that you can pass through a DBS check.
-Ideally, you will be at least 21.
+Yes – you can foster as a single parent.
+The main requirements for fostering are that you are in good health, your home has a spare room for a child or young person, and that you can pass a thorough DBS check.

 Because you are considering being a foster carer, chances are good that you have a patient, caring, and compassionate personality.
-Being a parent calls for these traits in abundance.
-Being a single parent takes a little extra energy because you don’t have a partner to talk it all over with.
-Being a single foster parent takes away some of this pressure because you are part of a network.
+Being a single foster parent calls for these traits in abundance.
+Of course, fostering as a single parent can take a little extra energy because you don’t have a partner to talk it all over with – but, as there is a wealth of support around you, that can be alleviated somewhat because you are part of a strong network of likeminded carers.

 Thinking of Fostering?